Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 regenerate: about 10 times in total
 ```

+### Misc

+- When an enemy is bound and he uses an item to recover, then this turn he won't move.
+- Enmies don't know if a unit has steadfast or not, so they always try to push back units (typically using a shield) standing near the pit.
+We can leverage this and deploy units with steadfast near the pit so that AI tends to use shields to hit them.

 ### Cheatcode generator

 I wrote several simple Python scripts to strengthen enemies.
 Below is one of them.